pyk/Crabsformer/README.md

-# Gulali
+# Crabsformer
-Gulali is an easy-to-use fundamental library for scientific computing with Rust, highly inspired by [NumPy].
+Crabsformer is an easy-to-use fundamental library for scientific computing with Rust, highly inspired by [NumPy].

 Documentation: